-The Department of Mass Communication at Grambling State University operates three media units to serve the news, information and entertainment needs of the University community:
+The Department of Mass Communication at Grambling State University operates four media units to serve the news, information and entertainment needs of the University community:

 The Gramblinite is an award-winning weekly newspaper published during the academic year by the students of Grambling State University as a laboratory function of the Department of Mass Communication.
 As a student operated publication, The Gramblinite is written, edited, and designed by students under the guidance of faculty and staff.
 It is published every Thursday during the academic year.